catderohan/Kickstarter-Analysis/README.md

 ### Challenges and Difficulties Encountered
  In this first deliverable for analysis of outcomes, I struggled with not wanting to continue to breakdown the data.
 I wanted to look at the data by 2016 and just plays instead of a theater breakdown.
 I use pivot tables a lot in my current job so I didn’t struggle with the table as much, but more of doing what was asked instead of continuing to break the data down.
  In the second analysis, I struggled some with the count if function.
 I have never used the count if function and found it a bit tricky and tedious at first.
 I used > rather than >= on some of the formulas which made my numbers not match up at first.
-Once I realized this mistake I was able to get the current numbers in the count if function.
+Once I realized this mistake I was able to get the correct numbers in the count if function.
 ## Results
 - What are two conclusions you can draw about the Outcomes based on Launch Date?

  Two things I concluded on outcomes based on launch date was May is the best and most popular time to launch a kickerstarter play campaign, whereas December is the worst time, having the most failed campaigns.
-January had the most cancelled kickstarter campaign concluding that holiday time is the most unsuccessful time to launch a play.
+January has the most cancelled kickstarter campaign concluding that holiday time is the most unsuccessful time to launch a play.
 Louise launched her campaign in July, whereas the most successful campaigns were launched in May.
 I’d recommend Louise to launch her kickstarter campaign in May.

 - What can you conclude about the Outcomes based on Goals